 Today the former volcano emerges from the surroundings as a rugged mountain range - or rather Inselberg complex - reaching up to 2319 meters.
 Inside this mountain complex eleven different fossile crater basins and several large valleys can be found.
 It is an at times ragged landscape that is drained by non-perennial rivers (only flowing after heavy rains in the rainy season).
 The rivers emerging from the Erongo Mountains flow into the bigger Omaruru River in the North and into the Khan River in the South.
 This system - the mountains with savannah forelands through which rivers meander, framed with a complex riparian forest - forms a habitat rich in animals.

-Erongo Mountain Nature Conservancy - today Erongo Mountain Nature Sanctuary - was founded in the year 2000.
+After a first converging of the 30 or so land owners or land units, the Erongo Mountain Nature Conservancy - today Erongo Mountain Nature Sanctuary - was founded in the year 2000.
 This meant that the framework for the idea of a cross-border nature reserve was set.

 Already in the first years one of the goals was reached: the endemic Black-faced impala were reintroduced.
 For another goal, the reintroduction of the Black rhinoceros, the Erongo Mountain Nature Sanctuary had to become a legal entity.
-This happened in the year 2008 with the founding of the
+This happened in the year 2008 with the founding of the Erongo Mountain Rhino Sanctuary Trust of Namibia, which was transformed into the Erongo Mountain Nature Sanctuary as a Section 21 Company in 2021.
+In 2008 the first Black rhinos were reintroduced into the Erongo Mountains.

 Up to halfway into the 19th century all big game species occurred in the Erongo Mountains and along the dry river-beds.
 However, before the end of the century, elephant and buffalo had already been decimated and then pushed north by the big game hunters of the time (they hunted uncontrolled and unsustainably).